souleima27/multi-agent-startup-platform-4AI3/README.md

 Building a startup requires navigating multiple complex dimensions simultaneously:

-- Idea validation
+- Idea validation and market analysis
-- Market analysis
-- Financial planning
+- Financial planning and revenue projections
-- Legal setup
+- Legal setup and regulatory compliance
-- Product execution
+- Product execution and task automation
-- Investor networking
+- Investor networking and pitch optimization

-This platform acts as a **Startup Operating System**, coordinating multiple AI agents to support founders throughout the entire lifecycle of their startup.
+This platform acts as a **Startup Operating System**, coordinating multiple AI agents to support founders throughout the entire lifecycle of their startup — from idea to execution.

 The system integrates:

 - **Multimodal data ingestion** (text, PDF, images, audio, slides)
-- **Knowledge graph-based memory**
+- **Knowledge graph-based memory** for ecosystem reasoning
 - **Agent orchestration via A2A and MCP protocols**
-- **Automated reasoning workflows**
+- **Automated reasoning workflows** powered by LLMs (Large Language Models)
+- **Real-time Jira synchronization** for agile project management
+- **Natural Language Processing (NLP)** for pitch analysis and document understanding

+---

+## Academic Context

+This project was developed as part of the **Software Engineering** program at **Esprit School of Engineering**, Tunisia.

+It was designed to demonstrate the practical application of:
+- **Artificial Intelligence** and **machine learning** in entrepreneurship support tools
+- **Multi-agent system design** using A2A (Agent-to-Agent) and MCP (Model Context Protocol) architectures
+- **Full-stack web development** with React, Vite, FastAPI, and Streamlit
+- **Data analysis** and **data visualization** for startup metrics and feasibility scoring
+- **Deep learning** models for audio transcription, vocal analysis, and document OCR

+> **Esprit School of Engineering** — Building tomorrow's engineers through innovation and practical excellence.

 ---